 We recommend using the services of the registered guides when visiting important sites.
 The information you receive is priceless.
 The only time we did not use a guide was for the Mayan site at Tulum and we now wish we had.

-There before you, you will see a skinny trunked tree with a green colour leaf.
+There before you, you will see a skinny trunked tree with a green coloured leaf.
 This is a rubber tree and it is important to the Mayans as the white sticky resin was used to make the balls they used for their Ball Game.
 The bark is removed from the tree, the white sticky stuff inside the bark is then boiled and when cooled, it is shaped by hands into a ball shape and then polished.

-There are also grapefruit trees and the colourful bougainvillaea trees as well as the ‘chewing gum tree’.
+There are also grapefruit trees and the colourful bougainvillea trees as well as the ‘chewing gum tree’.
 This is the tree that is also known as “Chicle” and it is painted white around the trunk.
 This is one of the strongest trees around and the wood cannot be attacked by termites or insects as it is bitter in taste.
 The tree was very important to the Mayans – this was the tree that they used for beams to lift the stones in the construction of their buildings.

 The meaning of ‘Chichen Itza’ – Chi translates to mouth, chen is waterway and Itza is the name of the dynasty and can also mean knowledge, putting it all together “Mouth of the Well of the Itza”.